Welcome to today's edition of the Rush 24-7 podcast.

 Amazon didn't spend half a billion dollars, and yet they actually came up with a system that works simply and works for everyone.

-If they move to single payer health care, uh you look at you look at the uh the craziness of Obamacare, uh the Obamacare website right now, that is what American life in total is gonna be if they actually move this to the next stage as they want to, which would be a system of universal health care.
+That is what American life in total is going to be if they actually move this to the next stage as they want to, which would be a system of universal healthcare.

-Mark Stein in Farush, lots more straight ahead.
+Mark Steinen for Rush, lots more straight ahead.

-Uh but Hancock County probate court judge Alan Davis turned down his request, citing a three-year time limit for changing a death ruling.
+But Hancock County probate court judge Alan Davis turned down his request, citing a three-year time limit for changing a death ruling.

 So as far as the state of Ohio and the government of the United States is concerned, he has to remain legally dead.

-So I don't know whether this guy this is a story caught by eye in Ohio.
+So I don't know whether this guy, this is a story caught by eye in Ohio.

-I don't know whether it's a common phenomenon in central Ohio uh whether it it also pertains in the rest of this great republic, uh but um if uh it may have some advantages if because if you when you think about it, uh death is like the ultimate pre-existing condition.
+I don't know whether it's a common phenomenon in central Ohio, whether it also pertains in the rest of this great republic.

-Uh but luckily for Mr. Miller, it's the only one not covered by Obamacare.
+But luckily for Mr. Miller, it's the only one not covered by Obamacare.

-By the way, if you listen to the uh duller parts of my uh monologue at the top of the show, you may have got the feeling that you were legally dead, but don't worry, it it sh it should pass if if if if you feel it's like the Viagra ads.
+By the way, if you listen to the duller parts of my monologue at the top of the show, you may have got the feeling that you were legally dead.

 If you feel legally dead, if symptoms persist for over six hours, see a doctor.

-But uh it's it should pass.
+But it should pass.

 It's just in the flatter parts of the show, so don't worry about it.

-Uh but this this uh th that's actually this guy is actually uh uh uh may have the the template for the future, getting yourself declared legally dead, and you're not liable for all the tax now again, just to take back this to go look at this tax point here.
+But this guy may have the template for the future, getting yourself declared legally dead, and you're not liable for all the tax.

 It's not going to be postponed.